 There are also many little details that the scriptwriters used in the movie, which pre-dates the Personal Computer era, but cleverly predicts the hassles man would have with his silicon friends.
 An example is when Miles mis-types his name as "moles" during an initial setup screen and Edgar, the computer, refers to him by that name for the rest of the movie! (not much has changed since, in computer setup software, it would seem!).

 This movie has not been available in the US for years, but to buy it, you can use our search device.

-Although we're still waiting for a USA DVD release, Electric Dreams was released on DVD (R2) in the UK on Second Sight Films in 2009.
+Although we're still waiting for a USA DVD release, Electric Dreams was released on DVD (R2) in the UK in 2009 and blu-ray in 2017.

 I remember seeing this movie in London when it first came out, when computers were still unusual and fascinatingly, big clunky boxes with built in keyboards, and when Bill Gates was still just some guy with glasses in Connecticut or somewhere.

 ..Well, ok, Bill was actually already in there, but he wasn't the household name that he is today.